Table of Contents

 The output would be:

-Now let’s use CSS to style it.
+Now let’s add CSS to our project to style it.

-CSS Codes
+CSS Code:

 @import url(‘https://fonts.googleapis.com/css2?family=Poppins:wght@200;300;400;500;600;700&display=swap’);